helpingstar/cs285-script/script/CS_285_Lecture_1_Introduction_Part_2.md

 55. You have a data set of inputs and outputs.
 56. We refer to them typically as x and y.
 57. And you want to learn to predict y from x.
-58. So you want to learn some kind of function, f of x, which outputs values y that are close to the y labels in the data set.
+58. So you want to learn some kind of function, f(x), which outputs values y that are close to the y labels in the data set.
 59. So, for example, f might be represented by a deep neural network that you would train via classification or regression to match the labels y.
 60. And while the basic formulation of supervised machine learning is very straightforward, supervised machine learning methods make a number of assumptions that we often don't even think about because they're so natural, but that are important to bring up if we're going to discuss how this differs from reinforcement learning.
 61. Supervised learning typically assumes what is called independent and identically distributed data.